aristov/DON/README.md

 # Document Object Notation

-Document Object Notation (DON) — is a format intended for convenient work with HTML and XML documents in JavaScript.
+Document Object Notation (DON) — format intended for convenient work with HTML and XML documents in JavaScript.
 It represents a DOM structure as a tree of simple JS-objects with some special fields.

 ## Simple Explanation